 You may not be surprised to hear that this mini mezcal mecca is run by Sydney's favourite tequila joint, Tio's Cerveceria — the men behind it are venue owners Alex Dowd and Jeremy Blackmore.
 The duo took one helluva road trip around Mexico, hitting three states and picking up heaps of mezcal along the way before opening this hole-in-the-wall back in 2019.

 "We wanted to take what we saw in Mexico and really showcase it in this space," says Gilmour.
 "It's our way of documenting what these amazing mezcal producers can do."

 The team took their research very seriously, returning to Sydney with a whopping 140 bottles that now sit behind the minuscule bar.
 There are mezcals from regions all across Oaxaca, Michoacán and Jalisco, as well as drops of tequila, raicilla (an agave distilled spirit from Jalisco) and sotol (non-agave distilled spirit from northern Mexico).

-"You won't find another mezcaleria in the southern hemisphere that has the particular collection that we have," says Gilmour.
-Some of his favourite labels include the experimental Michoacán producer Jorge Perez — who distills his mezcal with likes of rattlesnake and a whole coyote — a single distillation arroqueño mezcal from Oaxaca and even a few bottles that have been aged for 29 years — those, of course, are on the expensive side.
+"You won't find another mezcaleria in the southern hemisphere that has the particular collection that we have," said Manager Alex Gilmour back when the bar first opened.
+Some of his favourite labels include the experimental Michoacán producer Jorge Perez — who distils his mezcal with likes of rattlesnake and a whole coyote — a single distillation arroqueño mezcal from Oaxaca and even a few bottles that have been aged for 29 years — those, of course, are on the expensive side.